 Table of Contents

-Function and Localisation of the Respiratory Chain
+Function and Location of the Respiratory Chain

 O2 + 4H+ + 4e– = 2 H2O

-The large amounts of energy that are released during this process are simultaneously used in form of a proton gradient in order to synthesize adenosine triphosphate (ATP) from adenosine diphosphate (ADP) and phosphate.
+The large amounts of energy released during the process are simultaneously used as a proton gradient to synthesize adenosine triphosphate (ATP) from adenosine diphosphate (ADP) and phosphate.
 This last step is known as oxidative phosphorylation.

-Composition of Individual Complexes of the Respiratory Chain
+Composition of Respiratory Chain Complexes

-Complex I: The NADH ubiquinone oxidoreductase
+Complex I: NADH ubiquinone oxidoreductase

-Complex II: The succinate ubiquinone oxidoreductase
+Complex II: succinate ubiquinone oxidoreductase

-Complex III: The ubiquinone cytochrome-C oxidoreductase
+Complex III: ubiquinone cytochrome-C oxidoreductase

-Complex IV: The cytochrome-C-O2 oxidoreductase
+Complex IV: Cytochrome-C-O2 oxidoreductase

-Structure of the Oxidative Phosphorylation
+Components of the Oxidative Phosphorylation

 Complex V: The ATP synthase